dfranx/SHADERed/TUTORIAL.md

 ![](./Screenshots/tut1.jpg)

 You can change those values later by right clicking on your shader pass and clicking on the `Properties` button.
-The shader pass will be opened in your property viewer window.
+The shader pass will open in your property viewer window.

 ![](./Screenshots/tut2.jpg)